 Record 186-79 Playoff 14-13 Stat Total Comp 6,125 Att.
 9,380 % 65.3 Yard 71,940 TD 539 INT 251 Rat.
 96.5 GWD 56 Rush 667 TD 18

 The first overall pick in the 1998 NFL Draft out of the University of Tennessee, Peyton Manning has garnered more accomplishments than any other quarterback in NFL history.
 In a storybook career that spanned 17 seasons between the Colts and Broncos, the future Hall of Famer won five NFL MVP trophies, the most of any player.
 He was named an All-Pro an impressive 10 times and was invited to the Pro Bowl in all but three of his seasons (14).
-Manning holds multiple NFL records, both single-season and career.
+Manning holds multiple NFL records, both single-season and career, including the All-Time Career Passing Touchdown Record (539 TD passes).
 He is second all time in career wins (regular season and postseason) with 200.
 He played in four Super Bowls, winning twice (XLI and 50), and was named MVP in leading the Colts to victory over the Bears in Super Bowl XLI.
 Manning is the epitome of elite in every sense of the word.
 He will forever be acknowledged for his high football IQ, relentless preparation, and immense character, both on and off the field.

 1. Tom Brady, 2000-Present